PoJD/can/README.md

 #### Mappings
 * 500#00 - get all runtime mappings of floor 0
-    * A reply could look like: 600#01.01.02.02.03.02.05.03 - so just 4 mappings for this floor, mapping nodeID 1 to output 1, nodeID 2 to output 2, nodeID 3 to output 2 and nodeID 5 to output 3
+    * A reply could look like: 600#01.01.02.02.03.02.FF.FF - so just 3 mappings for this floor, mapping nodeID 1 to output 1, nodeID 2 to output 2, nodeID 3 to output 2 and last 2 bytes used as marker for no more messages as a reply to the mapping request

 ## Setting up CAN on Odroid